fmrtl73/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/wordpress/_index.md

     ```

     {{<info>}}
-**NOTE:** The `shared: "true"` flag creates a globally shared namespace volume which can be used by multiple Pods.
+**NOTE:** The `sharedv4: "true"` flag creates a globally shared namespace volume which can be used by multiple Pods.
     {{</info>}}

 2. Apply the spec: